vedi/knowledge-base/src/documents/cocos2dx/cpp/grow/Grow_Sync.html.md

 ### CCGrowSync

-`CCGrowSync` sepresents a class which is in charge of syncing model and state between the client and the server.
+`CCGrowSync` represents a class which is in charge of syncing model and state between the client and the server.

 #### Functions